-From a financial point of view, to work with Chinese e-commerce platforms isn’t only about gains.
+From a financial point of view, working with Chinese e-commerce platforms isn’t only about gains.
 Brands are typically asked to pay a deposit first and some additional fees to sell on their platform.
 This investment should not be ignored.
 For example, Elleshop asks for a deposit of 30,000 RMB as a guarantee, in order to protect the e-commerce platform and its customers in case of quality issues that require refunds.

 If you want to sell through e-commerce platforms in China, make sure that you can carry all the fees and the amount of deposit required.
-They are both defined in advance, brands are asked to sign a fixed term contract (at least three years for Elleshop), regardless of their sales results.
+They are both defined in advance, brands are asked to sign a fixed-term contract (at least three years for Elleshop), regardless of their sales results.

 Imported products have to pay the VAT